CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Donald/_index.md

     - course: PhD in Electrical Engineering
       institution: City University of Hong Kong
       year: 2015
-    - course: BSc in Electrical and Electronics Engineering
+    - course: BEng in Electrical and Electronics Engineering
       institution: Wuhan University of Technology
       year: 2011